dunhampa/hugo_AgainstTheGiants/content/days/Day1_EnterBlackIce/index.md

 draft: false
 type: "project"
 hideLastModified: true
-summary: "Entering the Dark Ice: After facing death numerous times against the hill giants, Silvius is writing our story and will be constantly telling everyone about it (Bards gotta bard)."
+summary: "Entering the Black Ice: After facing death numerous times against the hill giants, Silvius is writing our story and will be constantly telling everyone about it (Bards gotta bard)."
 summaryImage: ""
 tags: []
 weight: 65
 ---
 After facing death numerous times against the hill giants, Silvius is writing our story and will be constantly telling everyone about it (Bards gotta bard).

-**Bolded pieces should be a 30 sec read for those TL:DR inclined**
 <p>
 <p>